-Conversion Character Effect %M The name of the method where the logging request was issued.
+Conversion Character Effect %L The line number from where the logging request was issued.
 WARNING: Generating caller location information is extremely slow.
-Its use should be avoided unless execution speed is not an issue. %p The priority of the logging event. %r The number of milliseconds elapsed since the start of the application and the time of creation of the logging event. %t The name of the thread that generated the logging event. %x The NDC (nested diagnostic context) associated with the thread that generated the logging event. %n A platform-dependent new line character (usually included at the end of each logging pattern, to force one message per line in the log file).
+Its use should be avoided unless execution speed is not an issue. %m The application-supplied message associated with the event being logged. %M The name of the method where the logging request was issued.
+WARNING: Generating caller location information is extremely slow.
+Its use should be avoided unless execution speed is not an issue. %p The priority of the logging event. %r The number of milliseconds elapsed since the start of the application and the time of creation of the logging event. %t The name of the thread that generated the logging event. %X The NDC (nested diagnostic context) associated with the thread that generated the logging event. %n A platform-dependent new line character (usually included at the end of each logging pattern, to force one message per line in the log file).
 This conversion character offers practically the same performance as using non-portable line separator strings such as "\n", or "\r\n".
-Thus, it is the preferred way of specifying a line separator. 용용 A single percent sign (required to escape the percent sign).
+Thus, it is the preferred way of specifying a line separator. 응응 A single percent sign (required to escape the percent sign).